brycdm/Tesla-Financial-Analysis/README.md

 ## Repository Contents
 Tesla_Financial_Summary.xlsx: The main data file containing historical data, calculations, and forecasted figures.
 Tesla_Financial_Forecasting_Dashboard.twbx: The Tableau workbook with visualizations.
-README.md: This document, detailing project structure and methodology.
 Project_Summary_Document.pdf: A Google Doc summarizing the project goals, forecasting methods, and KPI findings.

 ## How to Use This Project